We’re Here to Help

-If you are an Original Medicare beneficiary and you meet the following criteria, you may not have out-of-pocket expenses for your FoundationOne Heme testing:
+If you are an Original Medicare beneficiary and you meet the following criteria, Foundation Medicine expects that you will have no out-of-pocket expenses for your FoundationOne Heme testing:

 You have been diagnosed with refractory/metastatic acute myeloid leukemia (AML), myelodysplastic syndrome (MDS), myeloproliferative neoplasms (MPN) or you have a suspected myeloid malignancy with an undefined cytopenia for greater than 4 months, and other possible causes have been reasonably excluded, AND